BrowserSync/browser-sync/README.md

 ###host - (default: null)
 ```
-// Leave this set as null & browser-sync will try to figure out the correct IP to use.
+// Leave this set as null & browser-sync will try to figure out the correct IP to use. (about 90% accurate)
 host: null

 // Override host detection if you know the correct IP to use